 The parameters of the simulated data were chosen to correspond to the real MRI data analyzed in the next section.
-60 images of $32 \times 32$ voxels were created by convolving an uncorrelated random number field with a 3-dimensional Gaussian kernel of parameter 1.4 voxels, within the images, and 0.9 over time.
-The data where phase-shifted and subtracted, assuming a stimulus-cycle period of 20 scans.
-In the example presented here, and in those below, the differences between all possible pairs of stimulus-cycles were analyzed and the results averaged over all pairs.
-According to eqn(12) the estimate of temporal smoothness was 0.905 scans and compares well with the expected value of 0.9.
-Assuming a repeat time of 3 seconds, these simulated data would have a temporal smoothness ( $\sigma_t$ ) of 2.71 seconds.
-This degree of smoothness would be produced by a temporal point spread function of Poisson parameter 7.37 seconds. $\zeta(\tau)$ was computed, according to eqn(9), for all voxels, using a square wave contrast c(t) of period 20 scans (10 scans 'on' and 10 scans 'off') and a Poisson response function with $\lambda = 7.37$ seconds.
+Sixty images of $32 \times 32$ voxels were created by convolving an uncorrelated random number field with a three-dimensional Gaussian kernel of parameter 1.4 voxels, within the images, and 0.9 over time.
+The data were phase-shifted and subtracted, assuming a stimulus-cycle period of 20 scans.
+In the example presented here, and in those below, the differences between all possible pairs of stimuluscycles were analyzed and the results averaged over all pairs.
+According to Equation 12, the estimate of temporal smoothness was 0.905 scan and compares well with the expected value of 0.9.
+Assuming a repeat time of 3 s, these simulated data would have a temporal smoothness ( $\sigma_t$ ) of 2.71 s.
+This degree of smoothness would be produced by a temporal point spread function of Poisson parameter 7.37 s. $\zeta(\tau)$ was computed, according to Equation 9, for all voxels, using a square-wave contrast c(t) period of 20 scans (10 scans "on" and 10 scans "off") and a Poisson response function with $\lambda = 7.37$ s.
 The resulting distribution of $\zeta(\tau)$ was determined by pooling across voxels and lag ( $\tau$ ).
-This simulated distribution was compared to the theoretically predicted Gaussian distribution.
+This simulated distribution was compared with the theoretically predicted Gaussian distribution.

-The results of this simulation are shown in figure 1.
+The results of this simulation are shown in Figure 1.
 The response function is shown (top left) with the resulting contrast before [c(t)] and after [y(t)] convolution with $h(\tau)$ (top right).
 The agreement between the empirical and theoretical distributions of $\zeta(\tau)$ is clearly evident (lower left).
-The corresponding SPM{z} of $\zeta(0)$ is shown on the lower right.
+The corresponding SPM $\{z\}$ of $\zeta(0)$ is shown in the lower right.
 The highest value of $\zeta(0)$ obtained in this realization was 3.57.
-The time-series from the corresponding voxel is displayed with the contrasts (dotted line - top right).
-It is important to note that these high values (and apparent 'following' of the contrast) can easily occur by chance and should not be over-interpreted in real data.
-No value exceeded the corrected threshold (broken vertical line - bottom left), which was 3.79 according to eqn(14) and the post hoc estimate of spatial smoothness [eqn(12)].
-This estimated spatial smoothness (averaged over both dimensions) was 1.45 voxels and compares favourably with the expected value of 1.4 voxels.
+The time-series from the corresponding voxel is displayed with the contrasts (dotted line, top right).
+These high values (and apparent "following" of the contrast) can easily occur by chance and should not be overinterpreted in real data.
+No value exceeded the corrected threshold (broken vertical line, bottom left), which was 3.79 according to Equation 14 and the post hoc estimate of spatial smoothness (Equation 12).
+This estimated spatial smoothness (averaged over both dimensions) was 1.45 voxels and compares favorably with the expected value of 1.4 voxels.